Tin Plating Services (Company) per MIL-T-10727, ASTM B545 and AMS 2408

 For solderable applications matte (solderable) tin plating services are recommended, as the deposit is free of the codeposited brighteners found in bright tin plating.
 For substrates alloyed with zinc (such as brass alloys) it is generally recommended to apply a diffusion barrier of nickel plating or copper plating to prevent zinc migration into the tin deposit and resultant intermetallic formation.
 Artistic recommends the use of an unbrightened nickel deposit such as sulfamate nickel as a diffusion barrier as it affords an excellent solder base for soldering applications.

 Tin deposits can have the potential to form filiform tin whiskers that propagate from the surface of the deposit.
-For applications where tin whiskers could negatively impact the function of the product, Advanced Plating Technologies offers tin/lead plating services that are immune to the potential for whisker growth.
+For applications where tin whiskers could negatively impact the function of the product, our company offers tin/lead plating services that are immune to the potential for whisker growth.
 In addition, reflow of tin deposits can help minimize but not fully prevent the formation of tin whiskers.

 Tin Plating Services to MIL-T-10727